 Defective Products / Products Liability

 When you purchase any sort of product, whether it is a new tool, a household cleaner, a children’s toy, or food, you expect it to be safe.
 You expect to be able to take the new item home and use it immediately, without any fear of injury.
 There are limits to this of course.
 New tools come with warnings to keep fingers, limbs, and eyes safe.
 Household cleaners should be kept out of the reach of children, and a toy should be age-appropriate for its recipient.
 Within these common sense limits, no harm should come to the user.
 Yes sometimes, it does.
 There are products that make it to the shelves that are not as safe as they should be.
-When these defective products make it to your home and cause you or a loved one injury, your next best step is to contact a San Francisco product liability attorney at Willoughby Brod, LLP.
+When these defective products make it to your home and cause you or a loved one injury, your next best step is to contact a San Francisco product liability attorney at the Brod Law Firm.
 You may have the right to file a product liability claim and seek compensation for your physical, psychological, and financial injuries.Types of Defects

 Products can be defective and dangerous in one or more ways.
 The three overarching types of defects are: